Our Scientists, Doctors and Researchers

 Chairman of the Board

-Jaan Tallinn is one of the programmers behind the Kazaa file sharing platform, and a founding engineer of Skype.
-He is also a partner in the seed-stage venture firm Ambient Sound Investments, a co-founder of the Cambridge Centre for the Study of Existential Risk, and a former member of the Estonian President’s Academic Advisory Board.
-He describes himself as a futurist, hacker, investor and physicist, in that order.
+Jaan is one of the programmers behind Kazaa file sharing platform and a founding engineer of Skype.
+He is also a former member of the Estonian President's Academic Advisory Board, a partner in a seed-stage venture firm Ambient Sound Investments and a co-founder of the Centre for the Study of Existential Risk and the Future of Life Institute - research centers at the University of Cambridge and MIT that are investigating the risks and opportunities of future technologies.
 He holds a degree in physics from the University of Tartu.

 Chief Executive Officer